SlideRuleEarth/sliderule/docs/rtd/source/getting_started/Install.rst

     git clone https://github.com/ICESat2-SlideRule/sliderule.git

-You can then install the `sliderule-python` client using `setuptools`:
+You can then install the `sliderule python` client using `setuptools`:

 .. code-block:: bash